 This of course is a non-calorie reward, of which there are potentially thousands.
 Some that spring to mind are a movie, sex, going to the spa/sauna/steam after your Fighter Workout, meeting with some friends, buying a nice new shirt or jacket etc.

 This reward reinforces the future positive behaviour, making it far more likely that it will become an automatic, subconscious habit.

 Is it going to be the end of the world if once per week your eating window slips from 6 hours to 7 or 8 hours?

 But if you’re purposely making it so, that you’re not even doing anything close to a regimented Intermittent Fasting routine at least 25% of the time, you’re not going to get ripped.

 You need to be doing Intermittent Fasting every day.
-Consistency is king, and always will be.
+Consistency is king, and always will be, especially if you’re a beginner.
 If you want your calorie deficit to occur on autopilot, with minimal hunger and maximum dietary compliance, then you need that day-to-day consistency.

 Follow these every day, and your life will be never be the same again.
 Give it a few months, you’ll see.